-My friend, David Stillman, occasionally launches High Altitude Balloons, and is a general all-around badass.
+My friend, David Stillman, occasionally launches High Altitude Balloons.
 He’s also a fan of the Aeon, and when I asked him a while back if he’d be interested in sending an Aeon up to the upper atmosphere to test, he was enthusiastic about the idea.

 So, why send an Aeon to Space?
 Because we can.
 When the opportunity to do Space-things presents itself, you do not turn your back on Space. (cue the Space Core)